-TG: Another classic that’s used as the entry (in my imaginary aural dictionary) for the word “languid” and a supplemental entry for “bittersweet”.
+TG: Another classic that’s used as the entry (in my imaginary dictionary) for the word “languid” and a supplemental entry for “bittersweet.”
 You know what else?
-Fuck those winners; sometimes even losers deserve a name that will be remembered.
-Like Joe Namath, who besides guaranteeing and delivering on the promise of a Super Bowl win, was not a very good quarterback.
+Sometimes even losers deserve a name that will be remembered.
+Like Joe Namath, who besides delivering on the promise of a Super Bowl win was not a very good quarterback.
 And what is Joe’s alma mater?
 Alabama.

 CM: This may have been even better if the looped beat, backing vocals, and slide guitar commentary didn’t constantly vie for attention – i.e. if the arrangement had more give and take – but everything befits the imagery of superficiality and nonstop sensation.

-TG: Here’s another slow burn in the vein of “Boston Rag”, but this one relies more on the rhythm section to set the pace with brief instrumental flourishes (especially accentuated by muted horns) providing ear candy and a cinematic lyric describing the adventures of two immigrants being swallowed and consumed by the Big City.
-“Every patron saint hung on the wall and shared the room with 20 sinners” and later, “they are paid in gold just to babble in the back room all night and waste the time”.
-The duo have traded their grand dreams for petty desires and a pall hangs about them like smoke from the ash of the cigarettes that surely hang from their lips.
+TG: This one relies on the rhythm and lyric describing the adventures of immigrants being swallowed and consumed by the Big City.
+“Every patron saint hung on the wall and shared the room with 20 sinners” and later, “they are paid in gold just to babble in the back room all night and waste the time.”
 So much for the “sunny island” back home.

-CM: Lots of suspense from a sinister vamp that underpins everything except the vocals, which cue the only chord changes.
-The result yin-yangs darkness and light, grim reality and innocent hope.
+CM: Lots of suspense from a sinister vamp and the vocals that cue the only chord changes.
+The result yin-yangs darkness and light, reality and hope.

-TG: A tale of the perpetual con, grifter, and/or flim-flam man highlighted by outright lyrical racism (which was okay at the time), graceful piano, brash horns, and slinky guitar.
+TG: A tale of the perpetual con, grifter, and/or flim-flam man highlighted by graceful piano, brash horns, and slinky guitar.
 I should mention that the lyrics obviously belong to the con man, thus reflecting his dismissive attitude toward his prey and revealing his own xenophobic ignorance.

-CM: A stepping stone toward later masterpieces and equally compelling.
+CM: A stepping stone toward later masterpieces.
 There’s a heady verse/chorus surrounded by sub-themes and a marvelous instrumental break; the rhythm constantly adjusts as needed; and the final caress is breathtaking.
 Genius.

 CM: What a ballsy lyric matched to an enticing soundtrack.
 Step aside “Hey Nineteen” and “Janie Runaway”, this is diabolical.

-TG: Blues form heard a thousand times before but given new life by Team Dan’s instrumental gurus whose chops and confidence are on fine display.
+TG: Blues form heard a thousand times before but given new life by chops and confidence on display.

-TG: Another mysterious intro, this one is brought back to enrich the post-chorus with an air of despondency.
-This may be the SD track everyone has heard, but that doesn’t make it any less effective – especially during the wonderfully controlled guitar solo.
+TG: This may be the SD track everyone has heard, but that doesn’t make it any less effective – especially during the guitar solo.